Questions need to be asked regarding Cup favourite’s performance

 Conclusions

 1. Most dogs cannot handle two distance races in seven days.
-The fact that a minority can do it is no excuse for chancing the arm in a vain hope of winning some prize money.
+The fact that a minority can is no excuse for chancing the arm in a vain hope of winning some prize money.

 2. As well as running welfare risks, the practice will mislead punters.